alexOlshanskyy/snake_ai/README.md

 Not every cut is safe because after the cut snake can hit its tail, so algorithm checks if it is safe to cut to the food.

 ### How To Run
-Clone the repo and run Main.java from IDE.
+Clone the repo and run Main.java from IDE (Requires Java Development Kit (JDK)).

 #### Demo: https://www.youtube.com/watch?v=TEEFZ9yv-WQ